In the last post I talked about the twists and turns of finding a firm to help me rebrand. Yes, just getting to the starting point was a struggle.

 I answered some tough basic questions

 No firm had asked me those questions and here it is their opening questions: “Who are you trying to brand?
 Is it Barb Brady or Simplified Accounting Firm?” and “What are you trying to convey?”

 I had second guessed my firm name before, but today I explained:

 - I meant the name to mean “I will do the hard work.
 I will trouble-shoot and use my years of accounting experience to simplify for clients”.

 - But many times potential clients were acting like “Can you do a few simple things for me and it’s probably no big deal.”

 They didn’t realize that many times it was a big deal.
 It was going to take massive work to dig them out of the mess they were in and help them move forward.
 I could simplify . . . but it was because I had the experience to do the complex work before I simplified.
 I had a message but the problem: my message wasn’t consistently clear.

-Stop by my next blog as I continue my journey to rebrand. . .
+Stop by my next blog as I show my rebrand and give some tips . . .